bbc6502/xclean/README.md

                             Directory where duplicate files may reside
       -a ARCHIVE_TO, --archive-to ARCHIVE_TO
                             Archive duplicates to folder
+      -n ARCHIVE_NEW, --archive-new ARCHIVE_NEW
+                            Archive new files to folder
       -i [EXTENSIONS ...], --include [EXTENSIONS ...]
                             Include Extensions
       -x [EXTENSIONS ...], --exclude [EXTENSIONS ...]